VirusFriendly/SSHapendoes/README.md

 ## How it works

 After getpwnam() checks the legitimate passwd databases for users, it will check nss_catchall which will spoof any user request it recieves.
 These user requests will have "CatchAll" in the gecos field.
+Legitimate users will not be affected by this, as NSSwitch will be configured to use CatchAll as last resort.

 For example: